 The dry rub ingredients in this recipe consist of smoked paprika, dark chili powder, cumin, dark brown sugar, dried oregano, granulated sugar, ground black pepper and celery seeds.
-It isn't spicy, but it adds great color and helps create a delicious "bark," which is a super flavorful crust on the outside of the meat.
+It isn't spicy, but it adds a beautiful color and helps create a delicious "bark," which is the super flavorful crust on the outside of the meat.
 If you want to make it a little spicier, you can add cayenne or use a spicy sauce when serving.

 Temper the Meat Before Smoking

 Tempering is the process of allowing the temperature of the meat to rise closer to room temperature before cooking it.
 This will allow the meat to cook more evenly and will reduce the overall cook time.
 Remove the meat from the refrigerator and let it sit on the counter for 1 hour (or even 2) before placing it in the smoker.